smart-doc-group/smart-doc-group.github.io/docs/en/guide/getting-started.md

 </plugin>

 ```
-> `includes` needs to be adjusted to configure `artifactId:groupId` for the packages that the project module depends on, and supports regular `artifactId:*`
+> `includes` needs to be adjusted to configure `groupId:artifactId` for the packages that the project module depends on, and supports regular `artifactId:*`

 If the project depends on other internal public modules and second-party packages, the dependent packages need to be configured with source code packaging.